-A chemical peel is a skin-resurfacing procedure in which a chemical solution is applied to the facial skin to remove the top layer and to reveal the fresh new skin beneath.
+A chemical peel is a resurfacing procedure in which a customized solution is applied to the facial skin.
+Peels remove the top layer of dead skin to reveal the fresh new complexion beneath.
 The skin that grows back after a chemical peel is smoother and younger looking.
-This treatment can be used to treat scars, wrinkles and skin discoloration.
+This treatment can be used to minimize scars, wrinkles and skin discoloration.
 A chemical peel can be performed on its own or in combination with other cosmetic procedures, as indicated by your designated medical professional.

 Light Chemical Peel

 This removes only the superficial layer of skin cells and can be used to treat fine wrinkles, acne and uneven skin tone.
 It can be applied as often as once a week for up to six weeks depending on the desired outcome.
 Light chemical peels are also called superficial chemical peels (SCPs).
 A superficial peel is often formulated from glycolic acid and it is suitable for all Fitzpatrick skin types (from fair to dark).

 Medium Chemical Peel

 Medium peels are powered by trichloroacetic acid (TCA).
 A 35% TCA compound can remove the superficial layer of skin cells as well as the outermost layer of the “dermis” (the intermediate layer of skin cells).
 Medium peels are effective in treating persistent wrinkles, acne scars and uneven skin tone.
 The medium peeling process can be repeated after one year to maintain results.[2, 3]

 Deep Chemical Peel

 The most robust level of peel removes a deeper layer of skin cells.
 It can be used to treat deep wrinkles and scars.
 A deeper peel usually produces more pronounced results, but the recovery times are also longer.
 It is important to plan ahead before receiving a deep chemical peel.
 The solution often contains phenol (carbolic acid) and it can only be performed infrequently to allow skin to heal and regenerate.